 Email marketing provides a large ROI to over 59% of businesses.
-This is why around 93% of B2B processes are built on email outreach.
+This is why around 93% of B2B processes including B2B appointment setting are built on email outreach.
 Therefore, the quality of sales is based on the quality of email deliverability.
 And, as we know, your deliverability depends on your relationship with email spam filters.

 However, what shapes this relationship?
 Is it defined by email campaigns alone?
 There are a lot of complexities related to spam filters, and in this article, we’ll try to guide you through the basics that will help you plan your outreach without compromising your email deliverability.